-You must insert the memory card in your computer's PCMCIA slot (or connect the USB device) before you select Send Scenario from the Scenario Option(s) menu.
+You must insert the memory card in your computer's PCMCIA slot before you select Send Scenario from the Scenario Option(s) menu.
 If you don't, you won't be able to see the card's drive in the drive selection window.
 If this happens, close and restart EMP SlideMaker 2.